 Indeed, there are some features that every guinea pig would love.
 Based on such common grounds, there are products available in the market.
 But you know what?
 I would suggest that you take this as a DIY project.
 Observe how your guinea pigs behave in the first few weeks after they get comfortable with you.

 Once they get cozy with you and the new environment you´ve brought them into, they will start expressing their traits.
 That will give you a chance to design in your mind, an idea of how the habitat should look like for your guinea pig.

 You will be able to identify which area of your home they are the happiest at.
 Then you can buy or build the hutch and run and place it where they are the most comfortable and happiest!
-If you decide to buy a hutch and run instead of building your own I found this really cool one on Chewy which isn’t too big, nor too small!
+If you decide to buy a hutch and run instead of building your own I found this really cool one on Amazon!
 Check out the hutch and run here.

 I also found this other cage on Amazon that looks awesome, especially if you have kids.
 It’s a two-story high cage with wheels.
-Check out this cool cage on Chewy here.
+Check out this cool cage on Amazon here:

 How Big Should the Cage be?

 Ah, this question could lead to very heated debate!
 Some people who are rather concerned about space limitations and money, tend to mislead the prospective owners into putting their piggy pals into small spaces.
 Of course, they are small animals.
 But that doesn’t mean that they should be kept in small areas.